 Select Search on the menu bar and choose Tag search, scroll through the list of keywords our images have been tagged with, and click on your choice.

-Select Search on the menu bar and choose Full search.
+Select Search on the menu bar and choose Advanced search.
 This allows you to combine several options to refine your search.

 Select Search on the menu bar and choose Map search.

 Note: Locations may only be accurate to within 50-100 metres and may reflect the position from which the image was taken.